asershova/salmonella_methylation_paper_2025/nanopore_data_processing/scripts/README.md

-# Scripts for processing of nanopore data
+# Scripts for processing of Nanopore data

+These scripts were used to run Oxford Nanopore data analysis on Fir cluster of [Digital Research Alliance of Canada](https://alliancecan.ca).
 ### Basecalling and demultiplexing of Nanopore data.

 m6A, m5C, and m4C models are used